huggingface/blog/google-cloud-model-garden.md

 ---

-# Making thousands of open LLMs bloom in the Google Model Garden
+# Making thousands of open LLMs bloom in the Vertex Model Garden

 Today, we are thrilled to announce the launch of **Deploy on Google Cloud**, a new integration on the Hugging Face Hub to deploy thousands of LLMs easily to Google Cloud using Vertex AI or Google Kubernetes Engine (GKE).
 Deploy on Google Cloud makes it easy to deploy open LLMs as API Endpoints within your own Google Cloud account.
 Starting today, we are enabling the most popular open LLMs on Hugging Face for inference powered by our production solution, [Text Generation Inference](https://github.com/huggingface/text-generation-inference/).